< Terug naar resultaten

 End Randa

-End at the Campsite near Randa.
-At the end of your holiday the group departure transfer will arrive at Geneva Airport at approx. 11.00.
-The earliest a train could arrive is approximately 10.00 (although timings can change) and this would also mean very early start and a short taxi ride to the train station.
-Taxis directly to Geneva airport are very expensive.
-Please ensure that your return flight is late enough in the day to allow yourself time to arrive at the airport.
+Our adventure ends at the campsite near Randa.
+Your tour leader will help you book a train ticket (or other transport) for your return to Geneva Airport – please see the Joining Instructions section of the Trip Notes for further information.
+Please note, the earliest a train could arrive at the airport is approximately 10am (although timings can change) and this would mean a very early start plus a short taxi ride to the railway station.
+Taxis directly to Geneva Airport are very expensive.
+Please ensure your return flight is late enough in the day to allow yourself time to reach the airport and check-in – we recommend a departure no earlier than 1pm.

 Naar boven